fph/nearest-omega-stable/README.md

     ans =
          0

-(Indeed, it is consistent with eigenvalue perturbation theory that an eigenvalue of multiplicity 4 is computed with accuracy only approx. 1e-4.)
+One can see in this example that T does indeed have real eigenvalues (including, in particular, one with multiplicity 4).
+It is consistent with eigenvalue perturbation theory that when one forms the product Q*T*Q' these eigenvalues are affected by perturbations of magnitude eps^(1/4) \approx 10^(-4).

-The second and third output contain diagnostics (objective function and time after each iteration) in the same format as those produced by the code on http://bit.ly/NearestStableMatrix2 by N. Gillis.
+The second and third output of the functions contain diagnostics in the same format as those produced by the code on http://bit.ly/NearestStableMatrix2 by N. Gillis (objective function and time after each iteration).